harris-ippp/harris-ippp.github.io/weather.md

 I have downloaded data from 10 major US cities with public crime data portals that report crimes with a time and location.
 While I focus the analysis on Chicago,
-  I do use data Dallas, San Francisco, Phoenix, and Philadelphia to separate out seasonal variations from temperature variation.
+  I do use data from Dallas, San Francisco, Phoenix, and Philadelphia to separate out seasonal variations from temperature variation.
 The datasets used are:
 * [Chicago](https://data.cityofchicago.org/view/5cd6-ry5g)